brandur/sorg/content/nanoglyphs-drafts/045-postgres-18.md

             errmsg("could not generate random values")));
 ```

 UUIDs are 128 bits.
 UUIDv7 dictates an initial 48 bits that encodes a timestamp down to millisecond precision.
-A millisecond is a short amount of time for a human, but quite long for a computer, and many UUIDs could easily be generated with the space of one ms.
+A millisecond is a short amount of time for a human, but quite long for a computer, and many UUIDs could easily be generated within the span of one ms.

 ``` txt
  0                   1                   2                   3